henripc/frontendmentor-challenges/component-with-signup-form/README.md

-# Frontendmentor - Ping Coming Soon Page
+# Frontendmentor - Component with Signup Form

 My solution for this challenge.